- New Horizons Band Menu

 The band rehearses at the Roeland Park Community Center in Roeland Park, Kansas.

-Concerts take place at the Johnson County Arts and Heritage Center four times per year.
-Concerts are free and open to the public.
-Check the Concerts tab for upcoming performances.
+Concerts take place four times per year and are free and open to the public.
+Please check the Concerts tab for upcoming performances.

 Dr. Joseph Parisi is the Director and co-founder of the Roeland Park New Horizons Band.

 Our story begins with Dr. Parisi's outreach to Johnson County Park & Recreation District's 50 Plus program to form an intergenerational band.
 The band met for the first time in 2005 with 38 participants, ages 50 through 80, at the Roeland Park Community Center.
 With a motto of "it's never too late," over half the members had never played a band instrument.
 The other half were reliving a satisfying experience from their youth.
 Dr. Joseph Parisi of UMKC, arranged for approximately 20 members of his music education class to work with the adults as instructors and band conductors.
 The class was composed of choral and instrumental music majors learning new instruments alongside the band members and getting their first experience as band conductors.
 From there, our band has grown to 65 members in the peak season of Fall 2019.
-The following year, unprecedented changes fell upon the world, but the Covid-19 pandemic did not stop the music!
-Our band members took on the challenge of technology and met virtually to not only practice, but even perform concerts viewed by their family members around the world.
 The slide show below is a small composition of our history.
-The band is back to meeting and performing in person.

 New Horizons International Music Association